Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

    - String interpolation
    - Embedding expressions
 2. Syntax: uses back tick(``) & `${}` to include expression instead of quotes(""/'')
+3. A string literal is a value that's literally written as a string in your code — using quotes. same goes for obj literal({})

 | Feature               | Example                              | Notes                           |
 | --------------------- | ------------------------------------ | ------------------------------- |